Reproductive System Interacts With Other Systems

 The cardiovascular system ensures that the reproductive organs receive adequate blood supply, delivering oxygen and nutrients while removing waste products.
 Proper blood flow is essential for erectile function in males and for the health of the uterine lining in females.

 Hormones produced by the reproductive system can also affect cardiovascular health.
 Estrogen, for example, has a protective effect on the cardiovascular system by improving cholesterol levels and reducing inflammation.
-However, after menopause, the decline in estrogen levels can increase the risk of heart disease in women.
+Still, after menopause, the decline in estrogen levels can increase the risk of heart disease in women.
 Certain reproductive conditions, such as PCOS, are also associated with an increased risk of cardiovascular disease.

 Immune System